MetabolicAtlas/MetabolicAtlas/CONTRIBUTING.md

 Thank you for taking your time in contributing to Metabolic Atlas!

-In this guide you will get overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get overview of the contribution workflow from opening an issue, creating a PR (Pull Request), reviewing, and merging the PR.

 ## Creating a new issue